Independence of clones criterion: Clones nominated

 Assume all three clones compete.
 The preferences would be:

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table (with $i \in \{1, 2, 3\}$) :
+The Kemeny method arranges the pairwise comparison counts in the following tally table (with $i \in \{1, 2, 3\}$) :

 Since the clones have identical results against all other candidates, they have to be ranked one after another in the optimal ranking.
 More over, the optimal ranking within the clones is unambiguous: B1 > B2 > B3.
 In fact, for computing the results, the three clones can be seen as one united candidate B, whose wins and defeats are three times as strong as of every single clone.
 The ranking scores of all possible rankings with respect to that are:

 Result: The ranking A > B1 > B2 > B3 > C has the highest ranking score.
 Thus, A wins ahead of the clones Bi and C.

 Conclusion

 A benefits from the two clones of B1 because A's win is multiplied by three.
 So, by adding two clones of B, B changed from winner to loser.
-Thus, the Kemeny–Young method is vulnerable against spoilers and fails the independence of clones criterion.
+Thus, the Kemeny method is vulnerable against spoilers and fails the independence of clones criterion.